 The Commission through the Complaints Handling and Investigations (CHI) department recruited six officers from the Zimbabwe Republic Police on secondment in July 2020.
-A 5-day induction workshop was held for the new officers at Kadoma Ranch Motel.
+A 5-day induction workshop was held for the new officers in Kadoma.
 The workshop trained NPRC internal staff on the operations, systems and procedures of the Complaints Handling and Investigations department.
 The Commission further recruited one officer for the Complaints Handling and Investigations department in November 2020.